 To help you continue to inspire and educate your students in 2019, we have produced even more engaging activities to help your students aim for a more gender-balanced world.

 Our International Women’s Day resources include some of the most empowering and informative International Women’s Day activities around!
-To help you understand these new resources, take a look at our International Women’s Day Resource Overview.

 Whether you’re having a whole day to focus on International Women’s Day, or you’re going to focus on gender equality-related issues over the course of a few weeks, take a look at how you may like to teach them below.